ellisdg/BIDSManager/README.md

 BIDSManager serves as an all-in-one tool that allows users looking to quickly access, manage, change, and update their neuroimaging data sets.
 Users can quickly add new data to an existing BIDS data set.
-A directory containing DICOMS can be easily sorted by subject and session and then converted to a format that complies with BIDS.
+A directory containing DICOMs can be easily sorted by subject and session and then converted to a format that complies with BIDS.

 ## Read BIDS Data Set